percona/pmm/source/manage/client-remove.rst

 .. rubric:: SERVICES

-Specify a :ref:`monitoring service alias <pmm-admin.service-aliases>`.
+Specify a monitoring service alias.
-To see which services are enabled, run |pmm-admin.list|_.
+To see which services are enabled, run **pmm-admin list**.

 .. _pmm-admin.remove.examples: